 Here’s what I’ve done on my windows box (it’s really a virtual machine, but that makes no difference at all):

 - Download Putty, the greatest windows SSH client with worst user experiences.
 No offense, but I really have to complain that it’s setting screen works against my intuition.

 - Run the selenium-server.jar in the downloaded selenium-rc with this (do this in your CMD window):

 - Use putty to connect to one of your server where Jifty are all setup.
 Let’s say it’s example.com.
 Also open a tunnel to forward port 4444 on remote to port 4444 on localhost.

 - Putty users can see the screenshot down below to find where to open that tunnel

 Setup these environment variables on your remote host, they’ll be recognized by

 Jifty::Test::WWW::Seleniummodules to do the right thing :

 Now run the prove command on example.com, you should see your local Internet Explorer pops up and do something.

 The concept here is to only run selenium-server on Windows, but running the Jifty test applications on somewhere else.
-The caveat is that these two machines need to be connected.
-VPN is fine.
+The caveat is that these two machines need to be rechable from each other.
+VPN should be OK.
 The